Yes, it’s back-to-school time. And that means navigating the lunch menu.

 - What you teach and preach becomes a reality.
 There’s nothing like hands-on food assembly to make all those teachable nutrition moments come alive!

-I’ve created a guide (below) for helping you set your child up for success with packing his own lunch, but in a nutshell, here’s what you need to think about:
+I’ve created a guide (below) for helping you set your child up for success with packing his own lunch.
+I also wrote an article with tips on packing a school lunch.
+In a nutshell, here’s what you need to think about:

 Use clear guidelines

 These guidelines should be like a recipe: step-by-step simple instructions to make it easy for your child.

 For example, outline the food groups you would like to see included in your child’s lunch.
 Use starter portion sizes for kids.

 Tell him how many food groups to include; I like to see at least 4 out of the 5 food groups represented.

 Outline reasonable food options